Brought to you by Penguin.

-THE SUNDAY TIMES BESTSELLER WITH A NEW CHAPTER
+THE SUNDAY TIMES BESTSELLER WITH A NEW CHAPTER ON TURNING THIRTY

 *Winner of Autobiography of the Year at the National Book Awards 2018*

-Shortlisted for the Waterstones Book of the Year 2018
+*A Waterstones Paperback of the Year 2019*

 Poignant, witty, comic, and self-deprecating.
 A laugh-out-loud, lightning quick journey through the years that will resonate with anyone who's ever been young and in love.

 Very, very, very funny.
 Don't hate me when I tell you that Everything I Know About Love is Sex And The City for millennials, because I mean it as high praise

 Alderton is an old soul - she has learned life lessons while not yet out of her twenties that many of us post-menopausal matrons are still struggling with.
 A wonderful writer, who will surely inspire a generation the way that Caitlin Moran did before her.